An Analysis of Physiological and Psychological Responses in Virtual Reality and Flat Screen Gaming: Discussion

 \subsection{Limitations}

 One limitation of our study was the size and sample of the participants.
 Accordingly, a larger study is needed to produce a more extensive dataset that is more generalizable to a broader population.
 Our research focused exclusively on adults' emotional reactions, but it is very likely that younger players, including children, will experience more extreme emotional reactions \cite{drolet2007age}.
 Therefore, research should explore how different demographics, based on age, gender, etc., are susceptible to comparative effects.
+We acknowledge the differences in resolution (FS 1080p, VR 1440p), FPS (FS 60FPS, VR 80FPS), audio setup, and distance from the monitor in our experiment that arose due to the nature of VR setup as factors that may have influenced participant immersion which may be explored further.
 Another limitation of this study is that participants were asked to keep their off-hand as still as possible while playing the game to prevent motion artifacts.
 This may have reduced comfort for some participants, and it is possible that more natural data could have been collected if participants had been allowed to move their off-hand freely.
 The imposed restriction on off-hand movement during data collection introduces a partially ambulatory context, which could potentially impact the interpretation of LF/HF ratio.
 Therefore, it is important to consider the results within this specific context, and further research may be necessary to validate the use of LF/HF ratio in partially ambulatory conditions.
-It would also be interesting to explore individual differences in psychological and physiological responses, for example, based on openness to experience \cite{mccrae1992introduction}, exposure beyond the novelty effect period \cite{elor2021gaming}, etc. It will also be essential to gather longitudinal data, as this will enable a more robust understanding of how the observations of the current study change over time.
+It would also be interesting to explore individual differences in psychological and physiological responses, for example, based on openness to experience \cite{mccrae1992introduction}, exposure beyond the novelty effect period \cite{elor2021gaming}, previous experience with VR, etc. It will also be essential to gather longitudinal data, as this will enable a more robust understanding of how the observations of the current study change over time.